Yorkshire Rewilding Network is a charity governed by a Board of Trustees supported by other committee members.

 Jenny Watson (Trustee, Secretary)

 A retired primary school teacher who has lived in the same West Yorkshire market town for almost 40 years.
 In 1974, Jenny graduated from UEA with a degree in Environmental Science and since then has maintained a lifelong interest in natural history, biodiversity, and sustainable living.
 Jenny is also a member of the Wharfedale Naturalists’ Society committee.

 John Hartshorn (Trustee)

-A professional geographer and Fellow of the Royal Geographical Society with specialisms in geographic information systems, biodiversity, natural capital and ecosystem services, and sustainability science.
+A professional Chartered Geographer and Fellow of the Royal Geographical Society with specialisms in geographic information and digital mapping, biodiversity, natural capital and ecosystem services, and sustainability science.
 John had a very rural upbringing in Northumberland.
-Various studies, jobs, and travels brought him to North Yorkshire 23 years ago and he now lives in a small village in Nidderdale.
+Various studies, jobs, and travels brought him to North Yorkshire 26 years ago and he now lives in a small village in Nidderdale.

 After graduating from Goldsmiths Art College in 2007, Kelly fulfilled her dream of working at a top London advertising agency.
 However, she soon became disillusioned and felt a deep longing to return to the countryside of her Yorkshire home.
 She now lives near Skipton where she works on the Broughton Hall Estate, focusing on nature recovery and creating experiences within nature that balance physical, emotional and spiritual health.

 Samantha, a former Londoner, has worked as a teacher and in Edtech startups.
 She is now a rewilding enthusiast who found her passion when she moved to the Yorkshire Dales four years ago and bought her own small parcel of Yorkshire.
 She loves to spend time outside with her two young boys watching nature slowly envelope their land.